 total pig girl who likes her vitamin A, but I don’t mess with the itty-bitty ones for baking!

 So: I highly, highly recommend cranking your oven up to 450, scrubbing and piercing some good-sized sweet potatoes, and baking them for a solid hour.
-Our friends in the middle of the spectrum need the extra heat to be completely soft and tender all the way through – fork-mashable, easy to separate from the skin, perfect baked sweet potatoes.
+They need the extra heat to be completely soft and tender all the way through – fork-mashable, easy to separate from the skin, perfect baked sweet potatoes.

-At the hour mark, those molten, syrupy juices will be bubbling into sweet potato caramel on the foil – a good indicator that they’re ready!
+At the hour mark, the baked sweet potatoes will be oozing molten, syrupy juices that bubble into sweet potato caramel on the foil – a good indicator that they’re ready!
+(Don’t worry if it turns black like above – most of it brushes right off the outside of the potatoes.)
 The sweet potatoes should be tender and give easily when you squeeze them, and the skin may even pucker a little or seem loose.
 They’re ready to split open and doctor up!

 I love to keep it simple with a little butter and a sprinkle of kosher salt, maybe some cinnamon – the flavor and texture is so good already!
 If you want something extra special, I’m drooling over Joy the Baker’s oat-and-pistachio crumble topping, and Sally’s Baking Addiction has a sweet potato skins recipe with cheese and bacon that looks heavenly!